 You go, ride it to school or ride it to the store, practice turning on your skateboard and try going faster and faster on your skateboard until you see that you’re not falling much and you have full control of your skateboard.

-Before we start learning tricks it’s very important to know how to bring your skateboard to a complete stop and also how to fall off your skateboard.
+Before we start learning best skateboard tricks for beginners it’s very important to know how to bring your skateboard to a complete stop and also how to fall off your skateboard.
 It doesn’t matter which trick you’re learning or where you’re learning it there’s always a high chance of you falling off your skateboard.

 Falling on your back or bottom is a lot better than falling on your arms or wrists as it reduces the risks of injuries.
 If you’re riding on your skateboard and your wheels hit a crack of your foot slips off always try to roll over and fall on your back.